 - Sautéing.
 Peel, core, and cut into 1-inch cubes.
 Sauté until hot and tender when pierced (about 5 minutes).

-Nutrition.
 Pineapples are a good source of vitamin C. A 3½ ounce serving of pineapple contains 52 calories.

 Pineapples contain the enzyme bromelin which is an aid to digestion.
 Bromelin does not allow gelatin to set so do not use pineapples in gelatin salads or desserts.

 - Smooth Cayenne.
 A large sweet, juicy, golden-yellow fleshed pineapple; the most widely grown and most popular with the classic cylindrical pine cone shape and long spear-like fronds.
 Usually weighs 5 to 6 pounds (2.5-3 kg).
-Grown mostly in Hawaii but also Australia, the Philippines and South Africa.
+Grown mostly in Hawaii but also in Australia, the Philippines, and South Africa.
 Not spiny.

 - Hilo.
 A compact version of smooth Cayenne.
 Weighs 2-3 pounds (1-1.5 kg).

 - Esmeralda.
-A Cayenne type pineapple from Mexico.
+A Cayenne-type pineapple from Mexico.

 - Natal Queen.
-A small, yellow-fleshed pineapple that is firmer, slightly drier than and not as sweet as the Cayenne.
+A small, yellow-fleshed pineapple that is firmer, slightly drier than, and not as sweet as the Cayenne.
 Usually weighs 2 to 3 pounds (1-1.5 kg).
 Best fresh but keeps well.
 Spiny leaves.

 - Kona Sugarloaf.
-Very sweet, white fleshed pineapple that is not woody at the center.
+Very sweet, white-fleshed pineapple that is not woody at the center.
 Cylindrical and weighs from 5 to 6 pounds (2.5-3 kg).

 The pineapple is covered with thick, hard floral bracts, or leaf-like petals called “eyes” that range in color from dark green to yellow to orange-yellow to reddish.
 Beneath each bract or eye is a berry-like individual fruit, the sweet pale yellow to white flesh we eat.
-A pineapple is actually a cylindrical composite fruit formed from 100 to 200 of these berry-like fruits which are fused together off of the pineapples core.
+A pineapple is actually a cylindrical composite fruit formed from 100 to 200 of these berry-like fruits which are fused together off of the pineapple core.
 The small individual fruit merge into one large composite fruit.

 Each of these composite fruits grows from a thickened stalk of the plant.
 Only one composite fruit—which we call the pineapple–grows from a single stalk but the same plant may produce more than one fruiting stem.
 The average pineapple weighs from 4 to 9 pounds but some grow to as large as 16 to 20 pounds.
 From the crown of each fruit grows long, slender spiny leaves.